 Remuneration for diabetes health professionals to support optimal use of diabetes management technologies Thousands of Australians living with diabetes rely on diabetes technology every day.
 Not only does diabetes technology enhance their wellbeing and improve their quality of life, in many cases, it can even save lives.
 However, learning how to use this technology can be challenging.
-Endocrinologists and CDEs equip their patients and clients with the education and advice they need to use the technology optimally.
+Endocrinologists and CDEs equip their patients and clients with the education and advice they need to optimally use the technology.
 To provide their patients and clients with the necessary care, they often work out of clinic hours and pro bono, answering urgent calls or replying to emails and text messages.
 In many cases, their intervention can prevent a late-night trip to the Emergency Department and hospitalisation.
-Equipping people living with diabetes to use their technology optimally could reduce hospitalisations and emergency department visits.
-58,000 Australians are eligible to access crucial diabetes technology through National Diabetes Services Scheme (NDSS) funding.
+All Australians with type 1 diabetes are eligible to access crucial diabetes technology through the National Diabetes Services Scheme (NDSS) funding.
 It is essential to ensure they know how to use the technology optimally by supporting them with expert diabetes care.
 MBS funding for diabetes technology initiation and support will decrease inequity and increase access to the health system.
-According to ADEA and ADS data, five hours of diabetes technology support is necessary to optimise technology use.
-One visit to a CDE to support the initiation of diabetes technology and four additional hours of either clinic visits or out of clinic hours communications may reduce emergency department presentations and help people living with diabetes to better manage blood glucose levels.
-127,955 Australians with type 1 diabetes are currently registered with the NDSS.
-ADEA and ADS estimate that 68,375 people are presently accessing diabetes technology either through the NDSS or privately paying (11,726 children and 56,648 adults).
+Ensuring people are using the technology correctly will also ensure the investment of the government is maximised.
+According to ADEA and ADS data, five hours of diabetes technology support is necessary to optimise technology use.4 One visit to a CDE to support the initiation of diabetes technology and four additional hours of either office visits or out of office hours communications may reduce emergency department presentations and help people living with diabetes to better manage glucose levels.
+134,735 Australians with type 1 diabetes are currently registered with the NDSS.
 To protect and optimise the crucial investment the Australian government has already made, people must be supported to use the technology appropriately.
 If the investment focuses on the first year, which is a critical time in learning to appropriately use diabetes technology, the investment is drastically reduced while still providing substantial savings.
-In the past twelve months, 3744 people with type 1 diabetes registered with NDSS.4 If 100% of those under 21 use diabetes technology and an estimated 45% of those over the age of 21 use diabetes technology, then an estimated 1911 people initiate CGM each year.
-The estimated remuneration cost for diabetes technology is \$526,480 per year, assuming five CDE hours per year at the CDE Medicare rate of \$55.10.
-Access to support could result in savings of up to \$37 million A JDRF report estimates that access to diabetes technology results in a cost savings of \$54,000 per person.5 To achieve that impact, people must know how to use their technology appropriately.
+In the past twelve months, 4,090 people with type 1 diabetes registered with NDSS.5 If 100% of those use diabetes technology.
+The estimated remuneration cost for diabetes technology could be \$1.1 million per year, assuming five CDE hours per year at the CDE Medicare rate of \$55.10, and 100% take up of CGM.
+Access to support could result in savings of up to \$75 million A JDRF report estimates that access to diabetes technology results in a cost savings of \$54,000 per person.6 To achieve that impact, people must know how to use their technology appropriately.
 Moreover, the report also found that 2%, about \$58 million annually, of the cost is attributed to diabetic ketoacidosis and hypoglycaemic emergencies.
-Access to support could substantially reduce that cost, in addition to reducing other hospital presentations and complications potentially resulting in savings of up to \$37 million. ^{4,5} https://jdrf.org.au/wp-content/uploads/2021/06/The-economic-cost-of-T1D.pdf
+Access to support could substantially reduce that cost, potentially resulting in a savings of up to \$75 million.
+4 This is based on conversations, analsyis, and information from ADEA and ADS Members.